AdobeDocs/analytics.en/help/analyze/report-builder/work-with-filters.md

 ---
-title: How to use filters in Report Builder in Customer Journey Analytics
+title: How to use filters in Report Builder in Adobe Analytics
-description: Describes how to use filters in Report Builder for Customer Journey Analytics
+description: Describes how to use filters in Report Builder for Adobe Analytics
 role: User
 feature: Report Builder
 type: Documentation